Cuckoo: Calls

-Cuckoos are often highly secretive and in many cases best known for their wide repertoire of calls.
+Cuckoos are often highly secretive, and in many cases, best known for their wide repertoire of calls.
 These are usually relatively simple, resembling whistles, flutes, or hiccups.
-The calls are used in order to demonstrate ownership of a territory and to attract a mate.
-Within a species the calls are remarkably consistent across the range, even in species with very large ranges.
+The calls are used to demonstrate ownership of a territory and to attract a mate.
+Within a species, the calls are remarkably consistent across the range, even in species with very large ranges.
 This suggests, along with the fact that many species are not raised by their true parents, that the calls of cuckoos are innate and not learnt.
 Although cuckoos are diurnal, many species call at night.

-The cuckoo family gets its English and scientific names from the call of the male common cuckoo, which is also familiar from cuckoo clocks.
-Some of the names of other species and genera are also derived from their calls, for example the koels of Asia and Australasia.
-In most cuckoos the calls are distinctive to particular species, and are useful for identification.
+The cuckoo family gets its English and scientific names from the call of the male common cuckoo, also familiar from cuckoo clocks.
+In most cuckoos, the calls are distinctive to particular species, and are useful for identification.
 Several cryptic species are best identified on the basis of their calls.

 Phylogeny and evolution

-The family Cuculidae was introduced by the English zoologist William Elford Leach in a guide to the contents of the British Museum published in 1820.
+The family Cuculidae was introduced by English zoologist William Elford Leach in a guide to the contents of the British Museum published in 1819.

-There is very little fossil record of cuckoos and their evolutionary history remains unclear.
-Dynamopterus was an Oligocene genus of large cuckoo, though it may have been related to cariamas instead.
+Very little fossil record of cuckoos has been found, and their evolutionary history remains unclear.
+Dynamopterus was an Oligocene genus of large cuckoo, though it may have been related to cariamas, instead.

 A 2014 genome analysis by Erich Jarvis and collaborators found a clade of birds that contains the orders Cuculiformes (cuckoos), Musophagiformes (turacos), and Otidiformes (bustards).
 This has been named the Otidimorphae.
 Relationships between the orders is unclear.

 The following cladogram shows the phylogenetic relationships between the genera.
 It is from a 2005 study by Michael Sorenson and Robert Payne and is based solely on an analysis of mitochondrial DNA sequences.
 The number of species in each genus is taken from the list maintained by Frank Gill, Pamela Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).